IR-2010-32, March 16, 2010

 Fuel Tax Credit Scams

-The IRS is receiving claims for the fuel tax credit that are unreasonable.
+The IRS receives claims for the fuel tax credit that are excessive.
 Some taxpayers, such as farmers who use fuel for off-highway business purposes, may be eligible for the fuel tax credit.
-But some individuals are claiming the tax credit for nontaxable uses of fuel when their occupation or income level makes the claim unreasonable.
-Fraud involving the fuel tax credit is considered a frivolous tax claim, potentially subjecting those who improperly claim the credit to a $5,000 penalty.
+But other individuals are claiming the tax credit for nontaxable uses of fuel when their occupation or income level makes the claim unreasonable.
+Fraud involving the fuel tax credit is considered a frivolous tax claim and potentially subjects those who improperly claim the credit to a $5,000 penalty.

 How to Report Suspected Tax Fraud Activity

 Suspected tax fraud can be reported to the IRS using Form 3949-A, Information Referral.
-Form 3949-A is available for download from the IRS Web site at IRS.gov.
 The completed form or a letter detailing the alleged fraudulent activity should be addressed to the Internal Revenue Service, Fresno, CA 93888.
 The mailing should include specific information about who is being reported, the activity being reported, how the activity became known, when the alleged violation took place, the amount of money involved and any other information that might be helpful in an investigation.
 The person filing the report is not required to self-identify, although it is helpful to do so.
 The identity of the person filing the report can be kept confidential.